 – Providing a sense of belonging: Companies often are the most important place for people to socialize.
 In a physically-distanced COVID-19 world, this needs to be emulated virtually.
 This can include “random lunches”, in which strangers within the organization are randomly matched and prompted to discuss inspiring questions.

 – Derisking: If we want our employees and colleagues to come up with new ideas, we need to “de-risk” the process of voicing them, for example by role-modelling that new ideas don’t have to be perfect.

 Do you think that Covid-19 will breed innovation or inhibit it?

 Throughout history, uncertainty and the unexpected has driven (necessity-based) innovation.
 We’re seeing this now: Distilleries that instead of shutting down started producing alcohol-based hand sanitizer at an affordable price.
 Snow canon businesses that began producing disinfection canons for large open spaces.
 Swimsuit businesses that started selling healthy food via e-commerce.
-New opportunities and business models are emerging for those that are ready for it.
+New opportunities and business models (look at this site for more information on this area) are emerging for those that are ready for it.
 Innovation is not a “nice to have” anymore, but a necessity that needs to be cultivated across the organization.